iobio/gene.iobio/README.md

+# Terms of Service
+gene.iobio is free for academic use only.
+For all other uses, including commercial use, please contact info@frameshift.io.

 # Purpose
 [gene.iobio](https://gene.iobio) is a real-time, intuitive and interactive variant interrogation and prioritization web application. gene.iobio enables secure, clinically-driven variant prioritization, bringing clinical care providers’ intimate knowledge of the patient’s disease and phenotype closer to their genetics.  gene.iobio is publicly available at [gene.iobio.io](https://gene.iobio) - where users can try it out with demo data (NA12878 trio) or input their own data (via publicly accessible URLS or local files) using the file input dialog.